 Our collection chronicles the evolution of Lilli Palmer’s image throughout her five-decade career.
 In addition to three photograph albums from her early film career, which provide fascinating examples of early British film studio photography, we have a Television Movie Awards nomination certificate for her performance in the miniseries Peter the Great in 1986.

-Lilli Palmer: Actress as Artist pairs images from the Lilli Palmer Collection and the Daily Herald Archive to highlight key moments in the development of her career and image.
+Lilli Palmer: Actress as Artist paired images from the Lilli Palmer Collection and the Daily Herald Archive to highlight key moments in the development of her career and image.